-The sudden urge to execute a closet makeover can hit at any time.
-Maybe you’re anticipating a change of season, or embarking onto a new stage of life by moving or starting a new job.
-Maybe you’re inspired by an image of someone else’s organized wardrobe, or tired of wading through a messy closet every morning, wondering why you have so many clothes but nothing to wear.
+The urge to execute a closet makeover can hit at any time.
+Maybe you’re anticipating a change of season, embarking on a new stage of life by moving, or starting a new job.
+Maybe you’re inspired by an image of someone else’s organized closet or just tired of wading through your own messy closet every day, wondering why you have so many clothes but nothing to wear.
 No matter the reason for it, giving your closet some attention can make your daily life simpler.
 And it can be the perfect jump-start to organizing the rest of your home.

 Clear Out the Clutter

-Questions to ask yourself while you sort your clothes into Yes and No piles: Does it fit me?
-If not, is it... likely to fit me again soon?
-Does it suit my current lifestyle?
-Is it stained, damaged or dated?
-If so, can it be fixed or altered to make it wearable, and will I realistically do that soon?Continue to 3 of 10 below.
+While you sort your clothes into yes and no piles, ask yourself: Does it fit?
+If not, is it likely to fit you again soon?
+Does it suit your current lifestyle?
+Is it stained, damaged, or dated?
+If so, can it be fixed or altered to make it wearable, and realistically will you do that soon?

 Separate by Season

 One of the quickest ways to reach this goal is to limit the “working” area of your closet (i.e., the area not used for long-term storage) to clothes you can wear right now.
-For most people, this is easiest to achieve by... rotating clothes seasonally, so that in summer, heavy sweaters and snow boots are stored out of sight, while sundresses and t-shirts are front and center.Continue to 4 of 10 below.
+For most people, this is easiest to achieve by rotating clothes seasonally.
+For instance, in summer heavy sweaters and snow boots should be stored out of sight while sundresses and T-shirts are front and center.

 Make It Appealing